 As José Da Silva explained: “Like the soul of the dead that must be somewhere such that it can return, How We Know That The Dead Return considers strategies in contemporary practice that suggest an inevitable return of the dead and reveal symbolic manifestations of pasts that haunt us in the present.”

 This exhibition also investigated the revision of history through the archive, and the ways that a story mutates through its retelling.
-Christodoulos Panayiotou draws on the Municipal Archives of the City of Limassol in Cyprus in his examination of The Limassol Carnival.
+Christodoulos Panayiotou drew on the Municipal Archives of the City of Limassol in Cyprus in his examination of The Limassol Carnival.
 This traditional parade brings together Hellenic tradition with Disney-themed floats, costumes and masks.
-Panayiotou proposes that this seemingly bizarre expression of individual and collective identity merges traditional symbolism with American iconography in an attempt to rise above the country’s tumultuously divided state: Debra Porch’s uses her parents and grandparents photographs to explore how traumas of the past — such as the 1915–18 Armenian genocide at the hands of the Ottoman Turks — shape individual and collective identities in the present: Eugenia Raskopoulos seeks to invoke memories of her grandmother and her own Greek heritage, through the making/remaking of materials and the marking/remarking of surfaces that embody absence and presence in relation to her grandmother.
+Panayiotou proposes that this seemingly bizarre expression of individual and collective identity merges traditional symbolism with American iconography in an attempt to rise above the country’s tumultuously divided state; Debra Porch’s used her parents and grandparents photographs to explore how traumas of the past — such as the 1915–18 Armenian genocide at the hands of the Ottoman Turks — shape individual and collective identities in the present; Eugenia Raskopoulos sought to invoke memories of her grandmother and her own Greek heritage, through the making/remaking of materials and the marking/remarking of surfaces that embody absence and presence in relation to her grandmother.